espocrm/documentation/docs/administration/bpm-events.md

 ![Timer Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-timer-1.png)

 Can be also used to start an event sub-process.
-In this case, it is scheduled to be triggered at a time defined by event paramaters.
+In this case, it is scheduled to be triggered at a time defined by event parameters.

 ![Timer Start Event for event sub-process](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-timer-2.png)